appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 _Options_:

-* **Binary**: Binary files store data in the form of contiguous bytes, without a defined reading method.
+* **Binary**: Binary files store data in the form of continuous bytes, without a defined reading method.
 * **Text**: Text files store data as human-readable characters.
 * **Base64**: Base64 is a binary-to-text encoding scheme that represents binary data in an ASCII string format.
+Also, use this format if you want to upload images.
 * **Array of Object(CSV, XLS, JSON, TSV)**: This data format accommodates various file formats, including CSV, XLS, JSON, and TSV, enabling versatile handling of tabular data.
 Using large files directly in widgets may lead to a slowdown in the application.